DongCiLu/MobileData/README.md

 Here we shows the correlation of estimated speed and different category of smartphone apps usage.
 More results can be found in our [paper](http://yunhefeng.me/material/App_Speed.pdf).

 <img src="/example/correlation.png" width="900px"/>

+## How to run the code
+The configuration script and run script locate in MobileData/utils/